ctmrbio/stag-mwc/README.md

 ## Testing
 Tests are currently not implemented.
 The ambition is that mwc will contain extensive tests to verify functionality.
-They should be executed via continuous integration with Travis CI.
+We plan to implement automated linting and testing on a small test data set via continuous integration.

 ## Contributing
 Refer to the contributing guidelines in `CONTRIBUTING.md` for instructions on how to contribute to StaG-mwc.

+If you intend to modify or further develop this workflow, you are welcome to fork this reposity.
+Please consider sharing potential improvements via a pull request.

 # Logo attribution
 <a href="https://www.freepik.com/free-photos-vectors/animal">Animal vector created by Patrickss - Freepik.com</a>